MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/StorageSolutions/Relational-Database.md

 	<li>Business Critical / Premium: For applications requiring low-latency, 99,99% SLA, 1.2 ms storage latency.  </li>
 	<li>Hyperscale: Is primarly intended for customers who have large databases, up to 100 TB (vCore only). </li> </p>
 </ul>

-  <b> Provisioning a SQL Server instance in a managed VM (IaaS scenario) </b>

-  <p> Search for SQL server </p>

-  <b> Provisioning a SQL Server instance in Azure SQL Database (PaaS scenario) </b>
-   <p> Search for SQL Database </p>

- <p> SQL Datbase Elastic Pools </p>

- <p> Are a simple, cost-effective solution for managing and scaling multiple dataabases that have varying and unpredictable usage demands.
-Imagen we only have Azure SQL Database Single Database option available to us and we have 4 databases.
-We do know that each of these databases needs 20 DTUs (20,20,20,20 => 80 DTUs).
-Another scenario is when we have 4 other databases (10,40,40,20 => 110 DTUs) and two of these databases needs 40 DTUs for a short time at the peak of its usage.
-However, you don't know the exact time when the usage will peak.
-Having only Azure Database Single Instance we need to provision 110 DTUs for all these 4 databases, to accomidate database #2 & #3.
-We are overprovisioning since the databases only needs 40 DTUs for a short time.
-So now let's see how Azure SQL Database Elastic Pools can help in this scenario.
-The first thing you will do, is to create a elastic pool.
-You will than put all the 4 databases into this pool.
-You will assign a set amount of resources to the elastic pool (let's say 80 eDTUs).
-All these databases are going to share the resources.  </p>

-<p> Azure SQL Database Elastic Pool is a cost-effective solution for managing and scaling multiple databases that have varying and unpredictable usage of demands.
-The databases in an elastic pool are on a single Azure SQL Database server and share a set number of resrouces as a set price.
-Enables developers to optimize the price performance fo a group of databases within a prediscribed budget.
-Prevents over-provisioning or under-provisioning of resources.
-Elastic pool is not for every scenario however.
-The pools are well suited for multiple databases with specific utilization patterns.
-This pattern is low average utilization with infrequent utilization spikes. </p>

 <p> Securing Azure SQL Database </p>
 <ul>
   <li> Network security </li>